aiven/aiven-docs/docs/products/kafka/howto/create-topic.md

 ## Create an Apache Kafka® topic

-To create a new topic using the [Aiven Console](https://console.aiven.io/), follow these steps:
+To create a topic using the [Aiven Console](https://console.aiven.io/), follow these steps:

 1. Log in to [Aiven Console](https://console.aiven.io/) and select the Aiven for Apache Kafka® service where you want to create the topic.
 2. From the left sidebar, select **Topics**.
-3. Select **Create topic** to create a new topic and enter a name for the topic.
+3. Select **Create topic** to create a topic and enter a name for the topic.
 4. If required, set the advanced configuration option to **Yes**.
 5. In the **Topic advanced configuration** section, you can set